-- it is used for exhibition or display in connection with the sale of all or part of any building other than a hotel or apartment building and where construction began after 17 July 1985 but before 1 July 1997.
-If construction started after 30 June 1997, buildings that are used for display are eligible - it is used - wholly or mainly for residential accommodation, or - for exhibition or display in connection with the sale of all or part of any building, or the lease of all or part of the building for use wholly or mainly for or in association with residential accommodation, and the building construction began after 19 July 1982 and before 18 July 1985
+- it is used, or for use, wholly or mainly for exhibition or display in connection with the sale of all or part of any building and it is not a hotel or apartment building and where construction began after 17 July 1985 but before 1 July 1997.
+If construction started after 30 June 1997, buildings that are used for display are eligible - where construction began after 19 July 1982 and before 18 July 1985, it is used or for use - wholly or mainly for or in association with residential accommodation - and it is not a hotel or apartment building, or

-■ the SMSF uses it for residential accommodation - and it is not a hotel or apartment building.
+- wholly or mainly for exhibition or display in connection with the sale of all or part of any building, or the lease of all or part of any building for use wholly or mainly for or in association with residential accommodation - and it is not a hotel or apartment building or an extension, alteration or improvement to such a building - the SMSF or an associate uses it mainly for or in association with residential accommodation and it is not a hotel or apartment building.
 See subsection 43-170(2) of the ITAA 1997 for exceptions to this rule.

-Your area is taken to be used as residential accommodation if it is:
+Your area, other than a hotel or apartment building, is taken to be used, or for use, wholly or mainly for or in association with residential accommodation if it is: